Paula Stuart-Warren, CG℠, FMGS, FUGA

 Her research specialties include methodology, research planning, one-on-one consultations, the U.S. National Archives and its regional facilities, the Family History Library, Midwestern and Plains states, Minnesota Historical Society, the New England Historic Genealogical Society, Wisconsin Historical Society, Native Americans and unusual records.
 Paula has worked for clients and her own family history on-site in courthouses, state archives, public and university libraries, and historical societies all across the U.S. and brings that knowledge to her audiences.
 She has researched for a wide variety of clients including individuals, businesses, corporations, authors, historical societies, law firms, Native American Tribes, and radio personalities.

 - Paula is descended from ancestors representing eight different countries.
 These ancestors and the cousins resided in many U. S. States (including California, District of Columbia, Illinois, Iowa, Kansas, Massachusetts, Minnesota, Nebraska, New York, North Dakota, Vermont, Washington, Wisconsin) and in several Canadian provinces.
 See: My Personal Ancestry

 - She has also researched her children’s paternal roots including extensive southern and southwestern roots (Arizona, Arkansas, California, Illinois, Indiana, Kentucky, Missouri, New Mexico, North Carolina, Oklahoma, South Carolina, Texas, Virginia) and the varied ancestry of her grandchildren.
 A native Minnesotan, she is the mother of three adult children and has four grandchildren and one great-grandchild.

-- While growing up, all of her children could answer basic genealogical research questions that came via telephone when she wasn’t home.
-Two of her children are involved in historical research but refuse to call themselves genealogists!
+- While growing up, all three of her children could answer basic genealogical research questions that came via telephone when she wasn’t home.
+Two of her children are involved in historical and genealogical research but refuse to call themselves genealogists!